Bede people: Welfare

 Many Bedes have been allocated permanent housing and a two-decimal plot of land through the Ashrayan Project initiated by the Bangladesh Government.
 In 2022, the project provided homes to 59 Bede families—31 from Badedihi village and 28 from Kashipur village within Kaliganj municipality.
-These homes were part of the Ashrayan Project’s largest Bede housing site, located near Majdia Baor in Jhenaidah district.
+These homes were part of the Ashrayan Project's largest Bede housing site, located near Majdia Baor in Jhenaidah district.

-In the proposed budget for the fiscal year 2025, presented to Parliament on June 6, Finance Minister Abul Hassan Mahmood Ali announced plans to expand this support to cover 12,629 Hijra community members in the coming fiscal year.
+In the proposed budget for the fiscal year 2025, presented to Parliament on 6 June, Finance Minister Abul Hassan Mahmood Ali announced plans to expand this support to cover 12,629 Hijra community members in the coming fiscal year.
 Additionally, allowances for the Bede community will continue, with plans to include 9,832 individuals from other disadvantaged groups under the allowance program.
 Abul Hassan Mahmood Ali also stated that educational stipend programs for marginalized communities, including Hijra and Bede, will continue to enhance their educational opportunities.

-In popular culture

-Tarasankar Bandopadhyay's novel 'Nagini Kanyar Kahini, published in 1952, is set within the religious customs and beliefs of the Bede community.
-The story follows a young woman who becomes a Nagini (Half-serpent mythological creature) and becomes entangled in a power struggle against the Shir Bede, the leader of the Bede community.
-The novel explores the history and experiences of the Bede people in Bengal, focusing particularly on the rituals involved in a woman's transformation into a Nagini.

-The film Beder Meye Josna, released in 1989, tells the love story between a common Bede woman and a Prince against the disapproval of the king.
-It was the highest-grossing Bangladeshi film until 2023, earning approximately ৳25 crore, a record surpassed by Priyotoma in 2023.
-In a survey conducted by the British Film Institute, Beder Meye Josna was ranked fifth among the top 10 Bangladeshi films based on audience polls.

-On July 29, 2022, the mystery-drama film Hawa was released in Bangladesh.
-The film centers on a mute nomadic woman, identified as a "Bede," who is rescued by fishermen from a boat stranded at sea.
-On September 2, Hawa premiered in 73 theaters across the United States and 13 in Canada, marking the first time a Bangladeshi film has ranked in the top 30 of the U.S. box office.
-The Bangladesh Oscar Committee selected Hawa for consideration in the Best International Feature Film category at the Academy Awards (Oscar).
+Genetics